willmitchell/pjdevc/readme.txt

 2. cd pjdevc

-3. ./pjdevc.pl
+3. perl pjdevc.pl

-4. Modify your ~/.profile, so that it contains something like:
+4u.
+On Unix/OSX, modify your ~/.profile, so that it contains something like:

-	if [ -f ~/pjdevc/vars.sh ] ; then . ~/pjdevc/vars.sh ; fi
+	. ~/pjdevc/vars.sh

-5. Launch a new terminal window.
-Your path should be all set, so you can run stuff like grails right away.
+4w.
+On Windows, create a new shell window (cmd.exe) and run pjdevc/vars.bat.
+Note that this way of using pjdevc only affects the current cmd.exe window.
+It DOES NOT modify your control panel/global environment variable settings.
+Pjdevc settings just supersede those in the global environment.

-6. Do your day job.
+5. You can now run griffon, grails, gradle, maven, etc right from the command prompt.

 Will Mitchell
 Noblis